Book Review of “The White City” by Karolina Ramqvist.

 All this just means that while I believe Ramqvist is a very talented writer, I found this book a bit too depressing for my taste.
 Thankfully, it isn’t a very long work, and knowing that gave me enough patience to read it through (and to be honest, I might have given up on it before reaching the end if it was even a little bit longer).
 That said, although I’m sure that this book will still attract readers who like Noir genre novels, it just wasn’t my style and I can’t give it more than three stars out of five.

-“The White City” by Karolina Ramqvist published by Grove Atlantic, Black Cat, released February 2017 is available from Amazon US, Amazon UK, Barnes & Noble, Kobo Books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“The White City” by Karolina Ramqvist published by Grove Atlantic, Black Cat, released February 2017 is available (via these affiliate links) from Amazon US, Amazon UK, Barnes & Noble, Kobo Books (USA, Canada & Australia), eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.